matolks/the-library-of-vincandria/README.md

 The next phase is about proving generalization one course at a time.
 Numerical computation and DSA are both healthy at the structural/eval layer, but both show judge/Agent 3 quality work before the next broadening step.

+### 0. Rerun rollout checkpoint

+Status: complete for the first three production courses.

+- MVC: 19/19 topics are `already_current` after stale regeneration under the final mapper context.
+The no-op report at `scratch/rerun_rollout/mvc_noop_report.json` has chunker, extractor, mapper, and enricher skipped for `fingerprint_match`, with `block_gen.blocks_written` equal to `0`; the no-op canary passes with `--require-enricher-skipped`.
+- Numerical computation: dry classification was clean, backfill was applied, and post-apply classification is 26/26 `already_current`.
+- Data structures and algorithms: dry classification was clean, backfill was applied, and post-apply classification is 36/36 `already_current`.

 ### 1. Tighten the judge, then Agent 3

 Create `judge.v5` before making another broad content-editing pass.
 Numerical computation produced a useful full-course report, but 7/26 judge topics failed parse and several high-severity factual findings self-refuted.
 A noisy judge makes it too easy to spend effort on the wrong content fixes.